 This book was recommended by Fran Cooley.

-Sunday August 28th, 2011 - Hosted by: Mary Marotta
+The next book club is Sunday August 28th, 2011 - Hosted by: Mary Marotta

 Watch the movie The Help before book club (here is the trailer and link to local times) so we can discuss the movie!
 The Help was our book club selection in January 2010.